ferusb/ResumeWebsite/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is my personal portfolio website, but feel free to fork it and customize it for yourself!

-1. Fork the project at [github.com/umutxyp/Personal-Website](https://github.com/umutxyp/Personal-Website)
+1. Fork the project at [github.com/ferusb/ResumeWebsite](https://github.com/ferusb/ResumeWebsite)
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+2. Customize `lib/config.js` with your own information
+3. Update styling and content to match your preferences
+4. Deploy to your own hosting platform

 ---